Search Menu

 ©Conner - stock.adobe.com

-On a hot day, ice cubes can also prevent dogs from overheating and developing heatstroke, another possibly fatal condition.
-However, while ice cubes help in preventing this condition, they aren’t the solution.
 “Too much, too soon can cause a potentially dangerous cascading chain of events.
-It is better to use cool water-soaked cloths or towels, along with fans or air conditioning,” he advises.
+It is better to use cool water-soaked cloths or towels, along with fans or air conditioning,” advises Dr. Klein.
 “A trip to the veterinarian is always indicated for dogs exhibiting signs of heatstroke, as some signs may develop after the event.”

 Considerations When Giving a Dog Ice Cubes

-• Your dog’s dental health.
-If you have a senior dog, they might have weak teeth.
-To avoid breakage or chipping, offer shaved ice instead.
+• Consider your dog’s dental health.
+Ice cubes may not be a good choice for dogs with weak or compromised teeth, such as many senior dogs.
+To avoid breakage or chipping, offer shaved ice as a safer alternative.
 It offers the same benefits as ice cubes without putting too much strain on their teeth while chewing.

-• Whether your dog is already overheated.
-As Dr. Klein mentioned, avoid giving cold liquids or ice to a dog who may be already overheated.
+• Use caution when your dog is overheated.
+Avoid giving ice or very cold liquids or ice to a dog who may be already overheated.
 Instead, offer room-temperature liquids and use a fan to offer much-needed ventilation.

 Irish Setter panting on a hot summer day, water and drool dripping down.